 - Preheat oven to 350F/175C.
 Line a 9x9in (23x23cm) cake pan with parchment.

-- Cream together the butter and sugar until well combined.
-Add the egg, egg white and vanilla and mix in well.
+- Cream together the butter and sugar until well combined (you can use either a stand or hand mixer).
+Add the eggs one at a time along with the vanilla and mix in well.

-- In a separate bowl, mix together the flour, baking soda, salt, cinnamon, ginger and cloves.
-Add this to the butter mixture, mixing in about ⅓ at a time, and mix until combined.
+- In a separate bowl, mix together the flour, baking powder, baking soda, salt, cinnamon, ginger and cloves.
+Add this to the butter mixture - I suggest folding in with a spatula rather than beating (you can add part at a time, if easier).
+The mixture will be relatively stiff.

 - Add the diced apples and dates, mix them through then tip into the lined prepared pan.
 Smooth the top then bake for approximately 35 minutes until a medium brown color and a skewer inserted in the middle comes out clean.